 The Tripawds Rescue Fund helps public shelters and nonprofit rescue organizations raise funds for animals in need of amputation while waiting for adoption.
 To help prevent economic euthanasia of animals with life threatening limb injuries or limb differences, the Tripawds Foundation is now matching up to $500 in funds raised by organizations that meet the requirements.

-Applications for veterinary financial assistance toward amputation surgery for dogs and cats in the care of a 501c3 Rescue or public animal shelter are accepted between the 1st and 15th of every month.
-Currently only two grants are issued each month.
+Applications for veterinary financial assistance toward amputation surgery for dogs and cats in the care of a 501c3 Rescue or public animal shelter are accepted anytime on a first-come, first-served basis.
+Currently two grants are awarded each month.

 Please review all guidelines below prior to applying.
 This page will be updated as necessary with any changes.
 Read program announcement here.

 Sponsor this program or contribute here to keep it going!